 - Ryobi ONE+ 18V OPT1845 Cordless Pole Hedge Trimmer, 45cm Blade

 What to Look For in a Good Hedge Trimmer

 Power and Force

-The best hedge trimmers around are extremely powerful as well as easy to use.
-This means you should look at the wattage on each model while you are shopping around.
+Some of the electric hedge trimmers around are extremely powerful but still convenient to use.
+This means you should look at the wattage on each electric hedge trimmer model while you are shopping around.
 It’s something we considered in a big way while compiling our buying guide.
 The more power you have, the better a trimmer is likely going to cope with tougher growths.

 Cord or Cordless?

 There are plenty of great hedge trimmers out there with cords and cables.
 However, no matter how durable and easy to use a trimmer might be, there is always going to be a danger of you slicing through the power cable.
 That’s why some people prefer a cordless hedge trimmer or petrol hedge trimmer where you can easily keep the cables out of the way.
 Either way, we think this is a safety feature most people should be shopping for.

 All hedge trimmers should, of course, be easy to pick up and move around!
 It’s a powerful tool that’s going to need you to be very flexible.
 If you buy a tool that’s going to weigh you down, it’s hardly going to be worth your while.
 Make sure to choose a hedge trimmer that’s easy for you to pick up and move around as and when you tackle some of the tougher hedges and shrubs in your garden.

 Blade Design and Durability

 We’re drilling down a bit deep here, but you should also think carefully about the cutting blade on a trimmer.
 Are they easy to oil?
 Are they tough enough to withstand the jobs you have in store for them?
 Are they going to be easy to handle cutting through foot after foot of ‘soft stuff’?